Political prisoners in Venezuela

 Throughout its history, many people have been arrested and imprisoned in Venezuela for political reasons, mainly during the dictatorship of Juan Vicente Gómez and that of Marcos Pérez Jiménez in the 20th century and during the Bolivarian Revolution in the 21st century.

+In 2026, the United Nations Human Rights Council mandated Independent International Fact-Finding Mission on Venezuela estimated that over 800 political prisoners remain arbitrary held in Venezuela.

 Definition

 The Venezuelan non-governmental organization Foro Penal, which keeps track of political prisoners in the country, has elaborated a definition for political prisoners during the Bolivarian Revolution: